drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

                         if they already exist (default is True)
 ```

-### Config File
+### Configuration

-The config file is a JSON file that contains five properties at the root of the object:
+The configuration file is a JSON file that contains five properties at the root of the object:

 * info: The object for the OpenAPI service document
     * This property is required and does not have a default
 * OutputFile: The name of the output file for the OpenAPI Service Document